LazoYoung/Naru-ACARS/README.md

 - Landing rate widget

 # Legal notice
-SimOverlayNG is currently under exclusive copyright.
-But feel free to contact me if you'd like to modify, redistribute, or contribute to this project.
+SimOverlayNG copyright by LazoYoung.
+Feel free to contact me if you'd like to modify, redistribute, or contribute to this project.

-This software depends on [FSUIPC-Java](https://github.com/Mouseviator/FSUIPC-Java) which is licensed under [LGPL v3.0](https://github.com/Mouseviator/FSUIPC-Java/blob/master/LICENSE.txt).
+This software depends on [FSUIPC-Java by Mouseviator](https://github.com/Mouseviator/FSUIPC-Java) which is licensed under [LGPL v3.0](https://github.com/Mouseviator/FSUIPC-Java/blob/master/LICENSE.txt).